decafCG/decaf/README.md

 To run chromium,  open the terminal Windows PowerShell in administrator mode and change directory to _C:/chromium/src/_.
 Then run the command `./out/Default/chrome.exe --no-sandbox`.
 This will launch chromium.
 Browse gaming platform such as Google Stadia and play the game.

+### Launcher Setup
+Laucher runs various components of Decaf such as game bot, FFmpeg, wireshark to collect the data.

+Download or git clone decaf from github in your C directory.
+It should look like C:/decaf